kartikangiras/solwink/README.md

 #or
 npm i solwink-cli
 ```
-## ✨ Why SolWink?
-Building Solana Blinks should be fun, not frustrating.
-SolWink focuses on Developer Velocity:

-Zero-Config Express Backend: We ditched the heavy frontend frameworks.
-SolWink generates pure, lightweight Express servers designed exclusively for API route handling.

-Bulletproof CORS & Headers: Pre-configured with the exact X-Action-Version and Access-Control-Allow-Origin headers required by the Dialect validator.

-Dynamic Network Selection: Choose between Mainnet or Devnet via interactive CLI dropdowns.
-SolWink automatically maps and injects the correct Chain ID into your project.

-Smart Variable Injection: The CLI prompts you for your Treasury Wallet or Candy Machine ID and securely injects them directly into the generated codebase.

-SolWink currently ships with the two most highly requested use cases in the Solana ecosystem:
-Templates

 ## 💻 Use Cases
 SolWink currently ships with the two most highly requested use cases in the Solana ecosystem: